ValyKay/SharePoint-Cross-Tenant-File-Transfer/README.md

 $site2Library  = "Documents"   # Display name of the library on Site2
 ```

 > **Library names** must match the display name as shown in SharePoint, not the URL segment.
-For example, Romanian-locale tenants may use `"Documente partajate"` instead of `"Shared Documents"`.
 Run `Get-PnPList | Select-Object Title, RootFolder` against the site to confirm the correct name.

 ## Usage